josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>GetUnsafeCString(this IntPtr, Int32)</summary>

-  Generates a CString instance using the memory reference pointed to by the given IntPtr, considering it as the start of a UTF-8 encoded string.
+  Generates a `CString` instance using the memory reference pointed to by the given `IntPtr`, considering it as the start of a UTF-8 encoded string.
   </details>
 - <details>
   <summary>GetUnsafeCString(this UIntPtr, Int32)</summary>

-  Generates a CString instance using the memory reference pointed to by the given UIntPtr, considering it as the start of a UTF-8 encoded string.
+  Generates a `CString` instance using the memory reference pointed to by the given `UIntPtr`, considering it as the start of a UTF-8 encoded string.
   </details>
 - <details>
   <summary>GetUnsafeCString(this MemoryHandle, Int32)</summary>

-  Generates a CString instance using the memory reference pointed to by the given MemoryHandle, considering it as the start of a UTF-8 encoded string.
+  Generates a `CString` instance using the memory reference pointed to by the given `MemoryHandle`, considering it as the start of a UTF-8 encoded string.
   </details>

 </details>